thornyweb/pkgmigr8or/README.md

 ### Defining your packages.

-Create a file in your directory e.g. `packages.txt`.
+Create a plain text file in your directory e.g. `packages.txt`.

 Each line represents a new package